MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-landing-zone-content.md

 ### Network controls

 Inbound traffic to the spoke virtual network from the internet is restricted by Azure Application Gateway with Web Application Firewall (WAF).
-WAF rules are allow or deny  HTTP/s connections.
+WAF rules allow or deny  HTTP/s connections.

 Traffic within the network is controlled by using Network security groups (NSGs) on subnets.
 NSGs filter traffic as per the configured IP addresses and ports.
-In this design, NSGs are placed on all subnets.
+In this design, NSGs are placed on all the subnets.

-All public connectivity to Azure services are controlled by using private endpoints, such as access to the Azure Key Vault and the database.
+Private endpoints are used to control public connectivity to all Azure services, such as access to the Azure Key Vault and the database.
 Even though the Connectivity subscription has private DNS zones, provision your own Azure Private DNS zones for supporting the services are accessed with private endpoints.

 > [!IMPORTANT]
 >